 This Sourdough Chocolate Marzipan Mantou recipe requires a total rise time of about 5 hours and cooks within 15 minutes.
 Everything is made from scratch and vegan– including the marzipan, though you can definitely buy your own.
 The recipe for the vegan marzipan is just 4 ingredients and you can find it below the mantou recipe.

 I recently bought and devoured Vanessa Kimbell’s The Sourdough School book.
-In one chapters, she talked about the different kinds of sourdough starters, I was familiar or have read about all of them (ex. white, rye, whole wheat ) but one: a cacao starter.
-So I decided to experimenting with it.
-Although I don’t ever think I would keep a continuous cacao starter on my kitchen counter, I found that branching my mother starter to make the cacao one, and then using it to make a levain for sweet bakes adds a noticeable complexity of the dough.
+In one chapter, she talked about the different kinds of sourdough starters.
+I was familiar with or had read about all of them (e.g., white, rye, whole wheat), except for one: a cacao starter.
+So I decided to experiment with it.
+Although I don’t think I would ever keep a continuous cacao starter on my kitchen counter, I found that branching my mother starter to make the cacao one and then using it to make a levain for sweet bakes added a noticeable complexity to the dough.

-For a chocolate base doughs like this one, it’s not as necessary to build a cacao starter since we are going to add cacao in for the dough.
-But I found that it is a good way to add cacao earlier and help incorporate cacao evenly into the final dough.
-It is also a good way to learn about the cacao starter, how it behaves and how to work with it without compromising the flavor of the bake or err… in this case “the steam”?
+For a chocolate base doughs like this one, it’s not as necessary to build a cacao starter since we are going to add cacao in to the dough.
+However, it does help incorporate cacao more evenly into the final dough.
+It is also a good way to learn about the cacao starter, how it behaves, and how to work with it without compromising the flavor of the bake or err… in this case “the steam”?
 That doesn’t have as much of a ring to it XD.
 I’m not going to include the cacao starter in the actual recipe, but if you are interested in experimenting with it, this is what I used:

 5g regular starter